BenSheridanEdwards/Tutorial_React_Project_Guide/README.md

 npm install --save-dev jest jest-enzyme enzyme enzyme-adapter-react-16
 ```

-### Setting up our testing suite
+### <a name="2-setting-up-your-app.test.js-file">2.
+Setting up your App.test.js file</a>

-Next lets setup our `App.js` & `App.test.js` file.
-First we'll import our Enzyme shallow wrapper as well as our Enzyme Adapter.
+Next lets setup our `App.test.js` file.
+We'll import our Enzyme shallow wrapper as well as our Enzyme Adapter.
 We'll write a one-line configuration to setup Enzyme with our new adapter.
 If you clear the test contents it should still pass, but your coverage will be 0%:

 *In App.test.js, add:*
 ```